FuXi-Ocean: A Global Ocean Forecasting System with Sub-Daily Resolution: Method

 \subsubsection{Mixture-of-Time Module}

 A key innovation in our framework is the Mixture-of-Time (MoT) module, illustrated in Figure \ref{model}(c), that adaptively integrates predictions from multiple temporal windows.
-This module addresses a fundamental challenge in ocean forecasting—different oceanic variables exhibit distinct temporal evolution characteristics, from fast-changing surface processes to slow-evolving deep-water phenomena.
+This module addresses a fundamental challenge in ocean forecasting—different oceanic variables exhibit distinct temporal evolution characteristics, from fast-changing surface processes to the relatively slow and stable subsurface variability extending down to the twilight zone (~1500 m).
 The MoT module performs channel-wise adaptive selection across predictions derived from different temporal windows.
 Specifically, we maintain a selection matrix $V \in \mathbb{R}^{C \times 4}$ that quantifies prediction reliability across temporal scales for each channel (variable and depth combination).
 For a given channel $c$ and spatial location $(h,w)$, the final prediction is computed as:

 Here, the $\text{TopK}$ operator selects the $K$ most reliable temporal windows (corresponding to smallest values in $\text{V}$) for each channel.
 Specifically, for each channel $c$, it assigns a value of 1 to the $K$ smallest elements in the vector $\text{V}(c,\cdot)$ and 0 to all others. $\overline{\text{X}}^{t+1}_{t-i}$ represents the forecast for time $t+1$ generated using historical context beginning at time $t-i$.
 This approach enables variable-specific temporal context selection without increasing model complexity.
 During training, we update the selection matrix based on prediction performance: